 - “Top 10 Most Handsome Actors Of All Time”

 - “Top 10 Thanksgiving Recipes to Prepare”

-“BEST Of” Blog Post List Type
+“Best Of” Blog Post List Type

 For example, let’s say you are a soccer fan.
 You want to highlight a player’s performance from last season.
-To emphasize his season performance, you could make a list of his 10 best scores of the season.
+To emphasize his season performance, you could list his 10 best scores of the season.
 Furthermore, you could also create a post on your blog highlighting your most popular blog posts of that year.